 A twist on classic cornbread, this intensely moist, flavorful and authentic Corn Pone recipe is made with simple ingredients and baked until beautifully golden brown!
-Similar to Spoonbread, if you love this, you will also love this Creamed Corn, Corn Pudding and Fried Corn recipes!

 I’m a Southern raised girl through and through, meaning I love just about any classic down south dish that hits the table.
 I grew up eating and cooking recipes passed down by generations of folks who admired tradition and good food in the same way I do.